Moscow artist breathes new life into Russia’s last tsar

 Nicholas II: the amateur photographer

-Shortly after his Coronation at Moscow in May 1896, Emperor Nicholas II acquired a new camera, for which he began photographing himself and his family at play.
+Shortly after his Coronation at Moscow in May 1896, Emperor Nicholas II acquired a new camera, for which he began photographing himself and his family.
 It was also at this time that he began placing his snapshots of family members in his diaries and compiled his first photo album.

 Among the many albums of Romanov family photographs held in the Russian archives, at least two of them were Emperor Nicholas II’s personal photo albums, in which he personally selected and pasted the photos.

 Nicholas II was a keen amateur photographer.
-It is widely known that his wife and children all shared his passion, but it is thanks to him that we have a vast collection of photographs taken by the emperor himself and by members of his family in addition to those taken by official photographers.
-These photographs not only give us an official portrait of Russia’s last emperor and tsar, but also a pictorial record of his private life and reign.
+It is widely known that his wife and children all shared his passion, but it is thanks to him that we can enjoy such a vast collection of photographs taken by the Emperor himself and by members of his family, in addition to those taken by official photographers.
+These photographs not only give us an official portrait of Russia’s last Emperor and Tsar, but also a pictorial record of his private life and reign.

-In 1925, the vast collection of documents and photographs of Nicholas II and his family were transferred to the New Romanov Archive, which formed the basis of the Archive of the October Revolution, and was renamed The Department of the Fall of the Old Regime.
+In 1925, the enormous archive of documents and photographs of Nicholas II and his family were transferred to the New Romanov Archive, which formed the basis of the Archive of the October Revolution, and was renamed The Department of the Fall of the Old Regime.
 It was Joseph Stalin who ordered the Romanov archives closed and sealed.
 They were even off limits to historians, unless for propaganda purposes.
-Up until the fall of the Soviet Union in 1991, these private documents and photographs effectively lay untouched.
+Up until the fall of the Soviet Union in 1991, these private documents and photographs lay effectively untouched.

 That Nicholas himself glued photographs into albums is shown by a diary entry 29th October 1896: “Fussed with some photographs, singling them out for gluing into the big album”.
 It is apparent that he among the members of his family was mostly concerned with their presentation, also ensuring that each photograph was captioned with date and place, all handwritten by the Emperor himself..
-This favourite occupation calmed him and brought him into a state of mental equilibrium.
+This favourite pastime “calmed him and brought him into a state of mental equilibrium,” says Barkovets.

 Beginning in 1896, small amateur photographs began to appear in the pages of his diary alongside the entries.
 In almost every diary after this year the Emperor illustrated various entries with his own photographs.